harini1708/M2-EmbSys/Case Study/README.md

-## Digital clock with alarm using RTC and microcontroller
+## CASE STUDY - Digital clock with alarm using RTC and microcontroller